Unlimited: We Can Believe Even in the Face of Mocking

 They didn’t just smile quietly to themselves; not at all.
 The Greek word used for “laugh” here means to “deride.”
 The King James Version translates this as “they laughed him to scorn.”
 They openly mocked the apparent stupidity of Christ.

-This was just a foretaste of that awful day when the crowd would laugh him to scorn on Calvary’s hill.
+This was just a foretaste of when the crowd would laugh him to scorn on Calvary’s hill.
 They thought he was helpless and defeated in the face of death.
 How wrong they were!

 But what happens next in Jairus’ house is startling: “He threw them all out” (Mark 5:40a, CEB).
 The Greek word translated here as “threw” implies haste, and even force.